mohzy83/NppMarkdownPanel/README.md

 ### Synchronize viewer with caret position

-Enabling this in the plugin's menu (Plugins -> NppMarkdownPanel) makes the preview panel stay in sync with the caret in the markdown document that is being edited.
+Enabling this in the plugin's menu (Plugins -> MarkdownPanel) makes the preview panel stay in sync with the caret in the markdown document that is being edited.
 This is similar to the _Synchronize Vertical Scrolling_ option of Notepad++ for keeping two open editing panels scrolling together.

 ### Synchronize with first visible line in editor